 The purple swirl in the glass makes it very attractive.
 It could even double as a juicer.

 When used in conjunction with a dildo for vaginal penetration, it gives a very full feeling, and creates pressure on the back vaginal wall, for extra internal stimulation.
 The overall effect is a very pleasant orgasm!
-Get yours from Lovehoney for only £19.99, (currently in the 2 for £25 toys & lingerie offer).
+Get your Amethyst Glass plug from Lovehoney for only £19.99.

-This sleek black silicone rabbit was procured in a 3 for £75 deal.
-It’s my third rabbit.
+This sleek black silicone rabbit is my third rabbit.
 My other two are far more girly looking.
 One is the Lovehoney Dream Silicone G-spot Rabbit (see below) in purple.
 The other is the Ann Summers Rampant Rabbit in neon pink (also below).
 Both of those are battery powered, whereas the Tracey Cox rabbit is USB rechargeable.

 The Tracey Cox rabbit looks very stylish, and the contouring of the shaft and ears make it look like it should hit all of my sweet spots.
 The ears are gentle on the clitoris and flutter to stimulate that nerve-laden nub very well.
 However, the shaft is a little short for my liking and so does not reach my G-spot effectively.
 Placement of the buttons frustrates me.
 I often accidentally switch the rabbit off mid-use, usually when things are getting more interesting, and for obvious reasons this is off-putting.

 The vibration patterns do not work for me.
-I need continuous vibrations from both shaft and the ears, so only the first two settings give me that.
+I need continuous vibrations from both shaft and the ears, so I mainly use the first two settings.
 I like that the rabbit is USB rechargeable, and it is easily plugged in to my laptop and ‘juiced up.’

 Lovehoney Dream Silicone G-Spot Rabbit